Government funding of tertiary education

 Share in gross domestic product stable in 2018

 Government funding of tertiary education was 1.6 percent of gross domestic product in 2018 and 2017 (June years).
 Before this, in 2010, a high point was reached of 2.3 percent.

 Government tertiary education expenditure increased from 2017 to 2018 to $4.56 billion.
 After adjusting for inflation, the increase was smaller.

 This indicator includes nominal and inflation-adjusted government expenditure on tertiary education.
 It also looks at government-funded tertiary education as a percentage of gross domestic product.
 See the ‘definition’ document for a more detailed description of these measures.

 How We Are Going

-- Ministry of Education (2010).
-Profile & Trends 2009: New Zealand's Tertiary Education Sector.
-Wellington: Ministry of Education.
+- Ministry of Education (2017) Profile and Trends 2016: New Zealand's Tertiary Education Sector [Part 5] Wellington: Ministry of Education.

 - Performance-Based Research Fund, centres of research excellence and Vote Science and Innovation contestable funds.